Add Your Heading Text Here

 Table of Contents

-In an environment of cut-throat competition, it would be a bad idea not to include web scraping as a marketing and monitoring strategy to keep check on your competitors.
-Extracting publicly available data provides you with competitive leverage and empowers you to make astute strategic decisions to expand your foothold in the market.
+In an environment of cut-throat competition, it would be a bad idea not to include web scraping as a marketing and monitoring strategy to keep a check on your competitors.
+Extracting publicly available data provides competitive leverage and empowers you to make astute strategic decisions to expand your foothold in the market.

 In this tutorial, we will be scraping Google Shopping Results using Python.
 We will also explore the benefits and solutions to the problems that might occur while gathering data from Google Shopping.

-Why Scrape Google Scholar?
+Why Scrape Google Shopping?

 Google Shopping, formerly known as Google Product Search or Google Shopping Search, is used for browsing products from different online retailers and sellers for online purchases.